Encapsulation Carpet Cleaning

 These sticky substances come from tracked in dirt and oils.
 They come from soda spills and over-the-counter spot removers.
 Another contributor is sticky surfactants left from previously applied non-encapsulating cleaners.

 In and of themselves, many professional cleaning products are inherently sticky.
 After their application, the sticky surfactants are never 100% removed.
 Their sticky residue lingers behind to attract more dirt and soil.

 What is the major complaint people have after having their carpets professionally cleaned?

 They complain that their carpets get dirty again very quickly!
 The culprit is usually due to the left-behind sticky residue!

-Well-formulated encapsulation detergents remove the stickiness in the carpet.
-Due to their chemical makeup, they will never leave behind a sticky residue of their own.
+Well-formulated encapsulation carpet cleaning detergents are a magic bullet for removing the stickiness in the carpet.
+Due to their chemical makeup, they will never leave behind a sticky residue.

-A well-formulated encap will crystallize.
-It can then be removed during routine vacuuming.
-A carpet cleaned with an excellent encap product will stay cleaner, longer too.
+A well-formulated encap will crystallize, and routine vacuuming will then remove it.
+Carpets cleaned with an excellent encap product will stay cleaner, longer too.

 So, what’s the bottom line?

 We have run thousands of tests at VacAway.
 We concluded that the majority of dirt and grime isn’t really encased in a capsule or crystal.
 Instead, well-formulated encapsulation detergents render sticky residue completely NON-STICKY!